jawills/QIME/docs/src/content/docs/objects/invoice.md

 ## Schedule Invoice Sync From QuickBooks -> Salesforce

 Invoices can be brought over hourly.
-To schedule Invoices syncing, perform the following:
+To schedule Invoices syncing, use the `scheduled jobs` tab in the `QIME` app.
+To manually schedule, perform the following:

 1. Open the `Developer Console`
 2. Run the following code snippet